Bjørn Kruse: Academic career

 Ever since his student days he has given lectures at Norwegian Academy of Music, in jazz theory, arranging as the author of Bruksmusikkarrangering (1978) but foremost in composition, and music and arts ethics.

 Bjørn Kruse is a lecturer within his academic area, often based on his book Den Tenkende Kunstner ("The Reflective Artist").

 Artistic career

 As a composer, he has created more than 150 titles in the genres of chamber music, choral music, larger orchestral works and operas.

 In the dance project Memento Mori young and old are joined together in a theatrical tapestry of dance movement, text, voice, music and sound.
 Kruse and the choreographer Sølvi Edvardsen wanted in this piece to focus on all stages of life.

 A key work in Kruse's compositional career is the opera The Green Knight with libretto by Paal-Helge Haugen.
 It premiered in Kristiansand, Norway, on 10 March 2004.
 Kruse's latest major work is Chronotope for clarinet and orchestra, premiered on 21 January 2016 with soloist Fredrik Fors, the Oslo Philharmonic Orchestra and conductor Han-Na Chang.

 Kruse formed the vocal group Bendik Singers with his brother Philip Kruse and the singers Anne-Karine Strøm and Ellen Nikolaysen.
+The group represented Norway in the Eurovision Song Contest 1973 with the song "It's Just a Game".
+Bendik Singers placed 7th of 17 with 89 points.